Arithmetic

 Square root

-A number which when multiplied by itself equals the value under the square root symbol.
+when multiplied by itself equals the value under the square root symbol.

 | x |